folio-org/folio-spring-support/README.md

 ## Internationalization

-Translations may be performed in backend modules using the `folio-spring-i18n` library, per [this TC decision](https://wiki.folio.org/x/SqTc).
+Translations may be performed in backend modules using the `folio-spring-i18n` library.
 For more information, see the [folio-spring-i18n README](folio-spring-i18n/README.md).

 ## Additional information